-Clusters • Hosts • Diagnostics • Audits Charts • Backup • Administration • and Home page display.
+Cloudera MANAGER Clusters + Hosts + Diagnostics + Audits Charts + Backup + Administration +  🛱 🖧 Search Support + admin + and Home page display.
 The Cloudera Manager Admin Console top navigation bar provides the following tabs and menus:

-- Clusters > cluster_name - Services Display individual services, and the Cloudera Management Service.
-In these pages you can: - View the status and other details of a service instance or the role instances associated with the service - Make configuration changes to a service instance, a role, or a specific role instance - Add and delete a service or role - Stop, start, or restart a service or role. - View the commands that have been run for a service or a role - View an audit event history - Deploy and download client configurations - Decommission and recommission role instances admin 👻
+- Clusters > cluster_name

+- Services Display individual services, and the Cloudera Management Service.
+In these pages you can:

+- View the status and other details of a service instance or the role instances associated with the service

+- Make configuration changes to a service instance, a role, or a specific role instance

+- Add and delete a service or role

+- Stop, start, or restart a service or role.

+- View the commands that have been run for a service or a role

+- View an audit event history

+- Deploy and download client configurations

+- Decommission and recommission role instances

+- Enter or exit maintenance mode

+- Perform actions unique to a specific type of service.
+For example:

+- Enable HDFS high availability or NameNode federation

+- Run the HDFS Balancer

+- Create HBase, Hive, and Sqoop directories